Containers-Testing-Framework/ctf-cli/README.md

 [![Join the chat at https://gitter.im/Containers-Testing-Framework/ctf-cli](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Containers-Testing-Framework/ctf-cli?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Code Health](https://landscape.io/github/Containers-Testing-Framework/ctf-cli/master/landscape.svg?style=flat)](https://landscape.io/github/Containers-Testing-Framework/ctf-cli/master)

-Containers Testng Framework (CTF) is a simple wrapper around [Behave testing framework](http://pythonhosted.org/behave/).
-Behave is promissing approach for testing containers, since it enables one to focus on describing the behavior of the container from High Level and in simple English.
-For more information on how to use Behave and how to write tests using Behave, please reffer to the Behave project page.
+Containers Testing Framework (CTF) is a simple wrapper around [Behave testing framework](http://pythonhosted.org/behave/).
+Behave is a promising approach for testing containers, since it enables one to focus on describing the behavior of the container from a High Level and in simple English.
+For more information on how to use Behave and how to write tests using Behave, please refer to the Behave project page.

-CTF tries to reuse the remote execution of steps model from [UATFramework](https://github.com/aweiteka/UATFramework) so the tests can be executed locally or on remote machine or VM.
+CTF tries to re-use the remote execution of steps model from [UATFramework](https://github.com/aweiteka/UATFramework) so the tests can be executed locally or on a remote machine or VM.
 The support is still in progress.

-### The CTF provides:
+### CTF provides:
-- way for running tests on Dockerfiles and images
+- a way of running tests on Dockerfiles and images
-- way to run project-specific tests (Steps and Features)
+- a way to run project-specific tests (Steps and Features)
-- combination of multiple tests (Steps and Features) stored in remote repository
+- a combination of multiple tests (Steps and Features) stored in remote repository
-- ability to run remote tests on specific Dockerfile and/or image without having any project-specific tests suite
+- the ability to run remote tests on specific Dockerfiles and/or images without having any project-specific tests suite

 ## How to use the framework for your containers?